- HCC-78

 Never can cryopreserved cells be kept at -20 °C.

-Human liver epithelial cells (HLECs) encompass the epithelial cells in the liver, primarily including hepatocytes and cholangiocytes.
-These cells play critical roles in various physiological and pathological processes of the liver.
-Hepatocytes perform a wide array of metabolic, detoxifying, and synthetic functions.
-They are crucial for carbohydrate, fat, and protein metabolism, as well as for the breakdown and elimination of endogenous and exogenous toxins.
-Additionally, hepatocytes are responsible for the synthesis and secretion of various plasma proteins and the storage of glycogen, fats, vitamins, and minerals.
-Cholangiocytes are specialized epithelial cells situated in the biliary tract system and can be classified into small and large cholangiocytes.
-Their primary role is to maintain the function of the bile ducts, which includes the production and secretion of bile, the secretion of various cytokines, immune factors, proteins, and enzymes, as well as forming physical barriers within the liver and between the liver and biliary system.
-Moreover, cholangiocytes possess a certain regenerative capacity, playing a critical part in liver and bile duct repair following injury.
+Human liver epithelial cells (HLECs) include the epithelial cells in the liver, primarily hepatocytes and cholangiocytes.
+They are the cells involved in numerous physiological and pathological functions of the liver.
+Hepatocytes also do a variety of metabolic, detoxifying and synthetic jobs.
+They are necessary for carbohydrate, fat and protein synthesis and also for excretion of endogenous and exogenous poisons.
+Additionally, hepatocytes produce and release many plasma proteins, and store glycogen, fats, vitamins and minerals.
+Cholangiocytes are epithelial cells that are located in the biliary tract system and there are two types, small and large cholangiocytes.
+They are mostly important for maintaining the integrity of the bile ducts, which includes the bile production and secretion, secretion of cytokines, immune factors, proteins and enzymes, and physical walls within the liver and between liver and biliary system.
+Also, cholangiocytes are actually regenerative: important for repairing damaged liver and bile ducts.

-HLECs have significant potential in clinical applications and research domains.
-For instance, in drug development, they are pivotal for studying drug metabolism and toxicity.
-In the context of liver disease treatment, HLECs can be employed in liver repair and regeneration through methods such as stem cell transplantation.
-Additionally, HLECs are invaluable tools for exploring the mechanisms and potential treatments for liver diseases.
+HLECs have significant potential in clinical settings and scientific areas.
+In drug design, for example, they are central for investigating drug metabolism and toxicity.
+For liver disease treatment, HLECs could be used to repair and regenerate liver cells via stem cell transplantation.
+Furthermore, HLECs are essential for studying the mechanisms and therapeutics of liver disease.

 Fig. 1.
 Human cholangiocytes immunostained with anti-ANXA2 (Kido, O., Fukushima, K., et al., 2009)